ginabeki/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Vesper-backend <a name="about-project"></a>
+# 📖 Hello-rails-back-end <a name="about-project"></a>

-**Vesper-backend** is the rails backend API application for implementing a connection between a Ruby on Rails back-end and React front-end.
+**Hello-rails-back-end** is the rails backend API application for implementing a connection between a Ruby on Rails back-end and React front-end.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>